 The Zoo takes in polar bears that have been orphaned and gives them a safe place to call home.
-We really enjoyed walking through the tunnel with the polar bears swimming right above our head!
-The Polar Bears themselves are reason enough to visit but Winnipeg also has an amazing Children’s Museum, great outdoor parks and a food scene worth checking out.
+We really enjoyed walking through the tunnel with the polar bears swimming right above our heads!
+The Polar Bears themselves are reason enough to visit but Winnipeg also has an amazing Children’s Museum, great outdoor parks, and a food scene worth checking out.

 San Miguel de Allende, Mexico

 When you picture Mexico, you probably envision sandy beaches, turquoise blue ocean waves, and maybe ancient Mayan or Aztec ruins.
 For a different kind of Mexican vacation, consider a trip to San Miguel de Allende in the country’s Highlands.

 Located in the state of Guanajuato, this city of 70,000 offers the best blend of the country’s colonial Spanish roots and the culture of Mexico’s native peoples.
 With its cobblestone streets, sunset-colored haciendas, and beautiful central plaza, San Miguel de Allende feels like a slice of Europe in the heart of Mexico.

 But it’s a very Mexican town, too, offering traditional cuisine, a penchant for celebrations and festivals, and the patience and welcoming spirit of Latin America.
 (Colleen of Travel Mamas)

 Europe for Families